aLotOfGluten/SustainScapesOpti_Capstone_PUC/logs/README.md

 - Objective value found after local search

-More information about them can be found at the[Gurobi Logging Documentation](https://docs.gurobi.com/projects/optimizer/en/current/concepts/logging.html).
+More information about them can be found at the [Gurobi Logging Documentation](https://docs.gurobi.com/projects/optimizer/en/current/concepts/logging.html).
 - If the algorithm invokes Gurobi multiple times, the logs are appended sequentially.